Restoration

 We also protect and restore wetlands, wet prairies, and floodplains.
 We do all this to help protect and enhance the habitats our regional, and sometimes imperiled, wildlife relies upon for survival.

 Estuarine wetlands are among the most biologically and economically productive ecosystems.
 Since the 1850s, approximately 67% of Oregon’s outer coast estuarine habitat has been lost to land development, contributing to drastic declines in salmon and steelhead abundance.
-Beginning in the summer of 2023, project partners will undertake a multi-year effort to reverse these impacts.
-The project will focus on restoring approximately 200 acres of tidal wetland and recreating roughly six miles of high-quality feeding and rearing habitat for salmon, steelhead, sea run cutthroat, lamprey and other aquatic and avian species.
+That’s why were partnering with landowners, nonprofits, and Tribal governments to restore tidal wetlands across Oregon’s central coast.

 Oak and prairie habitats are some of the most impacted, and quickly disappearing habitat types in the Willamette Valley.
 Less than 3% of historic habitat remains, leaving little space for the many plants and animals that rely on these areas for survival.
 That’s why McKenzie River Trust works closely with our partners to protect and enhance these areas through on-the-ground restoration projects.

-Partnering for Coho in the Siuslaw and Coastal Lakes Basin
+Coho Salmon - Siuslaw and Coastal Lakes Basin

 McKenzie River Trust is one of nine members of the Siuslaw Coho Partnership, a collaborative group centered around Coho salmon recovery.
 Formed in 2018, the partnership includes state, federal, tribal, and non-profit partners who have been working together to bring critical investments and a wide range of expertise to the Siuslaw and Coastal Lakes basin.